hulanbv/module-nest-utilities-client/readme.md

 }, [service]);
 ```

 Note that when invoking `useRequest`, no immediate fetch takes place.
-The `immediateFetch` option is _ignored_, so you will have to manually invoke the created state's `call` method if you want to immediately fetch on creation.
+The `fetchTiming` option is _ignored_, so you will have to manually invoke the created state's `call` method if you want to immediately fetch on creation.

 ```typescript
 function useSomeData() {